andOTP/andOTP/README.md

 **Please only use the internal backup functions provided by andOTP to backup your accounts!**
 **Everything else WILL result in data loss.**

+### Opening the backups on your PC:

+ * [OpenPGP](http://openpgp.org/): OpenPGP can be used to easily decrypt the OpenPGP-encrypted backups on your PC.
+ * [andOTP-decrypt](https://github.com/asmw/andOTP-decrypt): A python script written by @asmw to decrypt password-protected backups on your PC (needs more testing).

 ## TODO:

  * HOTP Support